Salem/Pisot Numbers in the Weyl Spectrum

-The first three conditions in (\ref{E:cyclic}) come from the fact that the total of parameters of all intersection points of a line with a cubic curve $C$ is equal to zero.
-The first equation is given by the total of parameters of $E_i \cap C$, and the last equation is due to Theorem \ref{T:diller}.
+The first three conditions in (\ref{E:cyclic}) result from the fact that the sum of parameters at all intersection points of a line with the cubic curve $C$ must be equal to zero.
+The last equation is due to Theorem \ref{T:diller}.

-To obtain a birational map $f\in \bptwo$ with orbit data $(M_3' ,(n_1,n_2))$, $t_1,t_2, t_3$ and $a$ need to satisfy the first, second and the last equations in (\ref{E:cyclic}) and to fail the third equation for all $n_3\in \mathbb{Z}_{>0}$.
+To obtain a birational map $f\in \bptwo$ with orbit data $(M_3' ,(n_1,n_2))$, the parameters $t_1,t_2, t_3$ and $a$ need to satisfy the first, second and last equations in (\ref{E:cyclic}) while failing the third equation for all $n_3\in \mathbb{Z}_{>0}$.
 By counting the number of equations, we see that there are infinitely many such $t_1,t_2, t_3$ and $a$.
-In fact, if $f$ is birationally equivalent to an automorphism, then $a$ has to be equal to $\lambda(f)$ or a Galois conjugate of the dynamical degree $\lambda(f)$.
-Thus, by choosing $a \in \mathbb{Z}$, we can construct a birational map with orbit data $(M_3' ,(n_1,n_2))$ properly fixing a cubic curve $C$.
+In fact, if $f$ is birationally equivalent to an automorphism, then $a$ must be equal to $\lambda(f)$ or a Galois conjugate of the dynamical degree $\lambda(f)$.
+Thus, by choosing $a \in \mathbb{Z}$, we can construct a birational map with orbit data $(M_3' ,(n_1,n_2))$ that properly fixes a cubic curve $C$.
 A detailed discussion of constructing a birational map with given parameter values $t_1,t_2,t_3$, and $a$ is available in \cite{Diller:2011, Bedford-Diller-K, Kim:2022}.
-As a summary, we have
+As a summary, we have:

 \begin{proof}[Proof of Theorem C] Theorem C follows from Proposition \ref{P:pisotinW}.
-Let us describe concrete construction using the method in \cite{Diller:2011}.
-For $(n_1, n_2) \in \{ (2,3), (1, n), n\ge 1\}$, let $t_1, t_2, t_3$ and $a$ be complex numbers satisfying
+Let us describe a concrete construction using the method in \cite{Diller:2011}.